 The main purpose of the challenges is to increase CW and QRP activity in Europe, whilst having fun at the same time!
 We aim to help preserve the use of Morse Code on the bands and show that it is still a very viable, useful, and efficient mode of operation.

-December: Construct the call signs of the members who participated and submitted their results in at least 10 of our challenges from June 2012 up to and including October 2017 and the number of times they participated.
+Current European challenge: Construct the call signs of the members who participated and submitted their results in at least 10 of our challenges from June 2012 up to and including October 2017 and the number of times they participated.

 To see details of every European chapter challenge since 2012, see the past challenges page.